hmoragrega/pubsub/aws/README.md

 if the "acknowledgement wait time" expires, by default this value is 30s, but ideally this value should be greater than the queue or the subscriber visibility timeout.
 You can tweak the value using `WithAckWaitTime`.

+### ReScheduling messages with delay
+The strategy to re-schedule a message some delay will depend on the delay time

+* up to 12 hours: re-scheduling a message will be done by changing the message visibility.
+* less than 12 hours: as long as there is a scheduler storage available using `WithStorage` the message will be scheduled.

 ### Batch & Async acknowledgement
 We can enable batching the acknowledgements, this will reduce the number of requests to SQS, also, speed up the consumption of the next message.